Comment on page

 Returns the client coinbase address.
 The coinbase address is the account to pay mining rewards to.

-To set a coinbase address, start Besu with the --miner-coinbase option set to a valid Ethereum account address.
+option set to a valid Ethereum account address.
 You can get the Ethereum account address from a client such as MetaMask or Bitrock Scan.
 For example:

 Example